ohlab/GRiD/README.md

 GRiD algorithm consists of two modules;

 1. < single > - which is applicable for growth analysis involving a single reference genome
-2. < multiplex > - for the high-throughput growth analysis of all identified bacteria in a sample.
+2. < multiplex > - for the high-throughput growth analysis of most identified bacteria in a sample.
 Prior knowledge of microbial composition is not required.
-To use this module, download the GRiD database, consisting of 32,819 representative bacteria genomes, from **ftp://ftp.jax.org/ohlab/Index/**
+To use this module, you must download the GRiD database.

+The comprehensive GRiD database consists of 32,819 representative bacteria genomes and can be obtained from ftp://ftp.jax.org/ohlab/Index/.

+However, we provided environment-specific database that was created using microbes mostly found in a specific microbial niche.
+This can be retrieved from **ftp://ftp.jax.org/ohlab/GRiD_environ_specific_database/**.
+For instance, if you are analyzing stool samples, it is advisable to download stool database `ftp://ftp.jax.org/ohlab/GRiD_environ_specific_database/stool_microbes.tar.gz`.

 # INSTALLATION
 The easiest way to install GRiD is through miniconda which resolves all required dependencies.